Vitamins like Vitamin D, calcium, and multivitamins are amongst the most popular dietary supplements people take.

 It’s fish oil, or more particularly omega 3 fatty acids in fish oil.

-According to New York Times, at least 10 percent of U.S. households now take fish oil (omega-3) capsules.
+According to the New York Times, at least 10 percent of U.S. households now take fish oil (omega-3) capsules.

 Without a doubt, fish is a healthy source of protein, which surely is public knowledge.